Members

 • the quality of support provided to the Committee by the external audit partner.

-Committee members, together with key members of the Group’s finance management team, were requested to provide detailed feedback on the effectiveness of the external auditor.
+Committee members, together with the Group finance team led by the Chief Financial Officer, were requested to provide detailed feedback on the effectiveness of the external auditor.
 The Chair of the Committee also sought feedback from the internal auditor.
-The Company Secretary subsequently produced a paper summarising the responses, which was considered by the Committee at length.
-The Committee subsequently concluded that the quality of the external audit team remained very high, the external audit process was operating effectively, and Deloitte LLP continued to prove effective in its role as external auditor.
+The Company Secretary subsequently produced a paper summarising the responses, which was considered by the Committee.
+The Committee concluded that the quality of the external audit team was appropriate, the external audit process was operating effectively, and PwC LLP had proved effective in its role as external auditor for the first year.

 Non-audit services

 Under the Competition and Markets Authority (the “CMA”) and EU regulations (as they form part of retained UK law), there are restrictions on the type and amount of non-audit services provided by auditors.
 These cap the level of permissible non-audit services awarded to the external auditor at 70% of the average audit fee for the previous three years.
-The cap applies in respect of the current financial year, with audit fees in 2020, 2021 and 2022 being relevant to the assessment in respect of 2023.
+The cap applies in respect of the current financial year, with audit fees in 2021, 2022 and 2023 being relevant to the assessment in respect of 2024.
+PwC LLP were appointed as external auditor in 2024 and as such there were no PwC LLP audit fees in the previous three years.
+Whilst there is no historical audit fee data, the Committee is satisfied that the level of permissible non-audit services is below 70% of the in-year audit fee.

 A policy on the engagement of the external auditor for the supply of non-audit services is in place to ensure that the provision of non-audit services does not impair the external auditor’s independence or objectivity.
 The policy outlines which non-audit services are pre-approved (being those which are routine in nature, with a fee that is not significant in the context of the audit or audit-related services), which services require the prior approval of the Committee and which services the auditor is excluded from providing.
 The general principle is that the audit firm should not be requested to carry out non-audit services on any activity of the Company where the audit firm may, in the future, be required to give an audit opinion.
-In accordance with best practice FRC guidelines, the Company’s policy in relation to non-audit services is kept under regular review and was last updated in 2020 to reflect current market practice.
+In accordance with best practice FRC guidelines, the Company’s policy in relation to non-audit services is kept under regular review.
+The policy was reviewed during the year against the FRC Revised Ethical Standard (2024), and no updates were required to be made.
+The policy was last updated in 2020 to reflect current market practice and the then current FRC Revised Ethical Standard.

-The Committee closely monitors the amount of non-audit work undertaken by the external auditor and considers using other firms for transaction-related work.
-However, there are occasions when it is appropriate, because of background knowledge, to use the auditor for non-audit work, such as in the case of the Demerger.
+The Committee closely monitors the amount of non-audit work undertaken by the external auditor and, in accordance with its non-audit services policy, directs non-audit work to other firms unless there is a particular justification for PwC LLP to carry out such work.
 In such cases, the Chair of the Committee must first approve such work.

 Auditor objectivity and independence